-Gary has taught in high schools for more than 20 years and has valuable experience in Tanzania.
-In late 2013, he spent four weeks in Arusha helping to organise and run a three-day TANZEED teacher training workshop on ‘Effective methodologies and active learning’ for 20 local primary and secondary teachers.
-He also visited the Arusha educational community in December 2017, again providing valuable professional development guidance.
-Gary currently teaches English at Pembroke School, Adelaide.
+Gary taught in high schools for more than 20 years and has valuable experience in Tanzania.
+He has spent time in Tanzania helping organise and run a three-day TANZEED teacher training workshop on ‘Effective methodologies and active learning’ for local primary and secondary teachers.
+He has also visited the Kiserian community providing support, building on networks and giving professional development guidance in 2013 and 2017.
+He is planning a further visit in 2022.

 A Chartered Accountant of over 25 years’ experience, Raj directs the Wakefield Business Group (Adelaide) and also sits on the boards of Hair Care Australia and the Adelaide Turf Cricket Association.
 He has worked extensively in the United Kingdom public sector, reporting directly to former prime minister Tony Blair as part of the National Audit Office.
 In this capacity he played a prominent role in establishing the United Kingdom's National Food Standards Agency.
 He is a volunteer presenter on community radio station, Coast FM 88.7 and past Treasurer of Coast FM.
 Married with three children, Raj is a keen cricketer and has played as an overseas professional at the United Kingdom's Hambledon Cricket Club.

 Kylie is an experienced occupational therapist with a strong sense of community and interest in child welfare.
 In addition to providing invaluable fundraising and event-management support, she plays an important role in supporting TANZEED’s relationship-building efforts within the South Australian education community.
 Married with two children, Kylie and her family look forward to visiting the TANZEED-funded Namelok Primary School—along with its wonderful teachers and students.